Geography 353 Cartography and Visualization

 - regular hours: 7am-7pm M-F

-- other hours: get code from instructor & use OWU card to get in building (doors on lower west side of building)
+- other hours: get code from instructor & use OWU card to get in building (maybe only doors on lower west side of building)

 Basic rules and regulations in the Lab